 Step 2: Select Type Tool on the toolbar.
 There are several options but let’s select the default Horizontal Type Tool for this tutorial.

 Step 3: Click on the canvas and type the text you wish to add to the photo.
 When you click, you’ll see Lorem Ipson.

 Delete it and type in your text.

-Tips: If you’re adding a paragraph, I recommend click and drag to create a text box and then replace the Lorem Ipson.
+Tips: If you’re adding a paragraph, I recommend clicking and dragging to create a text box and then replacing the Lorem Ipson.

 Step 4: Adjust the text styles from the top menu or the Character panel.
 If you don’t see the Character Panel in Properties, you can set it up quickly by going to the top menu Window > Character.

 You can change the font style, size, color, spacing, etc.